 9. In order to make a class championship eligible, at least one (1) rider needs to compete in 50% of the championship events plus 1 event. (i.e. If there are 6 events per year, 1 rider must ride 3 events + 1 event = 4 events to make the class championship eligible) 7 events=5 rides; 8 events=5 rides; 9 events=6 rides; 10 events=6 rides; 11 events=7 rides; 12 events=7 rides; 13 events=8 rides

-10. For any rider, 15 years old or older to be championship eligible he/she must check in at least 50% of the events they ride during a season.
+10. For any rider, 15 years old or older to be championship eligible he/she must accrue checker credits equal to at least 50% of the events they ride during a season.
 At a buddy check trial, all competitors are considered as checkers.

-11. Only 1 morning and 1 afternoon Trialsmaster per event will be awarded 15 championship points and 2 checker credits each, for a maximum of 1 event per season.
+11. Up to 2 morning and 2 afternoon Trialsmasters, as designated on the event flyer, per event will be awarded 30 championship points and 3 checker credits each, for a maximum of 1 event per season.
 Any additional workers or helpers will not be awarded championship points or checker credits.

 Section D: THE TRIALS COURSE

 1. Sections boundaries must be marked clearly with white ribbon as continuous as possible.
-Section arrow markers shall be black for Pro, red for Expert, white for Sportsman, green for Clubman, yellow for Novice and blue for Beginner gates.
+Section arrow markers shall be black for Pro, red for Expert, white for Sportsman, green for Clubman, purple for Elite, blue for Novice and yellow for Beginner gates.

-a) Entry gates must be marked with TWO section arrow cards (minimum 6" x 6") marked "Section Begins" or "Start".
+a) Entry gates must be marked with TWO section start cards (minimum 6" x 6") marked "Section Begins" or "Start".
 Blue will be used for AM and Gold for PM sections.
-The entrance gate must display the section number and classes for which the section is intended.
-The start gates for the Expert Sportsman and Senior Clubman classes will be marked as indicated in D.2 & 3 above.
+The entrance gate must display the section number for which the section is intended.
+The start gates for the Expert Sportsman and Elite classes will be marked as indicated in D.3 & D.4 above.

-b) Exit gates must be marked with TWO red section arrow cards (minimum 6" x 6") marked "Section Ends", "All End", "Finish", or "Exit".
+b) Exit gates must be marked with TWO red section end cards (minimum 6" x 6") marked "Section Ends", "All End", "Finish", or "Exit".

 c) All entry and exit gates MUST BE AT LEAST FOUR FEET WIDE!

-a) Artificial boundary gates or tapes may be used to define the section laterally.
+a) Artificial boundary gates or ribbon may be used to define the section laterally.
 Any such gate or boundary must conform to the color-coding describe in section D.1.

 b) Each artificial boundary gate must be clearly visible to a person standing in the previous gate.